 Note that even the attractions that claim to be open in the winter are subject to closures due to high winds and weather.
 Closures can even happen in the summer!

 Here are a few extra logistics to keep in mind if you are planning on visiting Torres del Paine in the Winter.

 Winter runs from June through August in the Southern Hemisphere.
 Shoulder months are May and September.

 Extra Gear may be needed to hike here in the winter.
 Warmer layers, boots suitable for snow, and maybe even spikes/crampons may be needed.
 If you do not own or bring these items yourself, there are gear shops that rent out equipment in Puerto Natales.
 Some tours may provide certain gear as well, but be sure to check before the day of your excursion.

 The park entrances open at 8:30 a.m. and close at 5:30 p.m. in the winter.
 There are three main administrative spots in the park.
-If you don’t buy your park ticket before reaching the park, you must purchase one upon arrival.
+At the entrance stations you can obtain some park information and you used to be able to buy tickets.

-It is mandatory to have a guide for the W Trek.
-From May until the beginning of September, you must have a guide to hike the W Trek.
+It is mandatory to have a guide for the W Trek and many other hikes.
+From May through August, you must have a guide to hike various trails in the park.
 There is punishment for those caught trying to do it on their own.

 The O Trek is closed in the winter.
 This also means that the full Q Trek is not an option.
 CONAF is in charge of the closure and opening of this trail, so the exact dates aren’t often certain.
 But, the trail usually opens in November and closes at the end of April.